See all > Living & wellness

 We hear a lot about highly successful people who sleep very few hours a night.
 This leaves many of us wondering what the minimum amount of sleep needed for brain function is.
 Although four or five hours a night might work for some tech entrepreneurs or famous businessmen-turned-politicians, Arkin cautions us against forcing ourselves into a pattern of so few hours of sleep.
 While we all have different sleep needs, four-and-a-half to five-and-half hours is “the minimal amount that you can get away with and still function the next day.
 With it, you won’t be at the top of your class or performing brain surgery perhaps, but you’ll be perfectly able to drive your car, do your job and interact with people.”
 Arkin cautions that this is true provided you are able to get the right amount of sleep the following night.

-The importance of sleep can’t be overstated.
+The importance of sleep can’t be overstated — we’ve covered the side effects of a lack of sleep here.
 We all know this intuitively after a night of not getting enough sleep.
 It affects our mood and our mental health, and prolonged sleep deprivation is torturous — just ask anyone suffering from insomnia, or a new parent.
 Though a good night’s sleep escapes all of us from time to time, those with recurring sleep issues often suffer real hardship.
 Stay tuned for the next instalment in our three-part series, focusing on the effects of lack of sleep.

 Having trouble falling asleep or staying asleep?
-Through Maple, Ontarians can now connect with experienced, Canadian sleep therapists, who can help improve your sleep habits without medication.
+Check out Sleep Therapist Aaron Arkin’s top five tips to help you fall asleep at night.
+If you’re in Ontario can now connect with experienced Canadian sleep therapists through Maple, who can help improve your sleep habits without medication.

 * Sleep requirements based on the latest National Sleep Foundation guidelines